liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. alarm went off
 1. thanks for taking the time tonight
 1. IELTS
-1. what are your thoughts on that idea
 1. you’re pulling out?
 1. whichever; I am easy; I’m good with whatever; any of them work for me; whichever you prefer, it’s your call
 1. the attacks came from both the air and the ground